-Definition 5.9.
-Let (M, g) be a Lorentzian manifold, let H be a causal null hypersurface and let $(S_k)k$ be a sequence of local space-like acausal cross sections for H. We say that S_k is a dense sequence of local space-like acausal cross sections for H if $H = \bigcup_k H{S_k}$.

-Notice that if H admits a global space-like and acausal cross section S, then S is dense in the sense of definition Definition 5.9.

-Remark 5.10 (Global definition of \mathfrak{m}L and L).
-If S is acausal inside H, i.e. any causal curve in H intersects S at most once, as pointed out in Remark 2.8, one can produce a global nullgeodesic vector field L on H_S , by defining it on S and then extending it by parallel transport.
-The null hypersurface H_S can by globally parameterized using the map Ψ_L taking $\alpha \in S$ and $t \in \mathbb{R}$ as parameters, implying that S is a global cross-section for H_S .
-Below, we use results from the previous sections; it is then convenient to assume g, H, S of class C^2 .
-Lemma 4.2 guarantees moreover that W_L as in (4.1)z is defined on the whole domain of definition of Ψ_L .
+Definition 5.10.
+Let (M, g) be a Lorentzian manifold, let H be a causal null hypersurface and let $(S_k)k$ be a sequence of local space-like acausal cross sections for H. We say that S_k is a dense sequence of local space-like acasual cross sections for H if $H = \bigcup_k H{S_k}$.
+Notice that if H admits a global space-like and acausal cross section S, then S is dense in the sense of definition Definition 5.10.
+Remark 5.11 (Global definition of \mathfrak{m}L and L).
+If S is acausal inside H, i.e. any causal curve in H intersects S at most once, as pointed out in Remark 2.10, one can produce a global null-geodesic vector field L on H_S , by defining it on S and then extending it by parallel transport.
+The null hypersurface H_S can be globally parameterized using the map Ψ_L taking $\alpha \in S$ and $t \in \mathbb{R}$ as parameters, implying that S is a global cross-section for H_S .
+Below, we use results from the previous sections.
+Lemma 4.2 guarantees moreover that W_L as in (4.1) is defined on the whole domain of definition of Ψ_L .
 Hence we can chose H_S to play the role of Ω_S .
-We recall that the open set Ω_S , introduced in Section 2.3, is a neighborhood of S in H, where the parametrization given by Ψ_L is a diffeomorphism.
+We recall that the open set Ω_S , introduced in Section 2.3, is a neighborhood of S in H, where the parameterization given by Ψ_L is a diffeomorphism.
 Therefore, the representation formula for the rigged volume holds true for the whole set H_S :